ncatlab/nlab-content/pages/2/9/3/0/392/content.md

 * A [[multivalued function]] is not a [[function]], but a function is a special case of a multivalued function.

+* A [[nondeterministic automaton]] may be deterministic; it merely happens to lack nondeterministic transitions.
+In terms of the previous example, a nondeterministic automaton has a multivalued transition function, while a deterministic automaton has a transition function.

 * A [[planar ternary ring]] is not a [[ring]].
 A general ring is not a planar ternary ring either; their "intersection" is the class of [[division rings]].

 Some adjectives are almost universally used as "red herring adjectives," i.e. placing that adjective in front of something makes it *more* general in some way.
 Some red herring adjectives almost always have the same meaning, such as "pseudo" and "lax," but others, such as "weak," have different meanings in different contexts.